cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

   > * Examples and prompts that provide guidance
   > * Clarity on purpose, next steps, and other options

-## Learning from the quantitative experiment
+## Putting prototypes in front of many users in a quantitative experiment

-The purpose was to test whether the current iteration compared in terms of:
+The purpose of this large-scale test was to know how the current iteration compared in terms of:
 > 1. Quality of users' experience reporting a cybercrime
 > 2. Users' trust and confidence in the form
 > 3. The quality and quantity of reports submitted